Omarr Smith: 2007

-In 2007, Smith started all 16 games at DB.
+In the 2007 Arena Football League season, Smith started all 16 games at DB.
 He set team season records for most solo tackles (79) and total tackles (87.5).
 He tied Pat McGuirk for second on the team's career interception list with 24.
 Smith recorded 17 pass break-ups for the year to move into third place on the team's career list with 55.
 He recorded his 400th career total tackle, 365th career solo tackle, 100th career assisted tackle and 100th defended pass.
 He returned two of his five interceptions for touchdowns giving him eight for his career.
-He had the seventh longest fumble return in AFL history with 47-yards for a touchdown in a game against the Predators.
-He recorded his 300th career solo tackle on the road against the Avengers.
+He had the seventh longest fumble return in AFL history with 47-yards for a touchdown in a game against the Orlando Predators.
+He recorded his 300th career solo tackle on the road against the Los Angeles Avengers.
 He recorded his 350th career total tackle on the road against the Force.
 Smith recorded his 20th career interception as a SaberCat, 28th overall, against the Crush.
 He recorded his 29th career interception and 330th career solo tackle, against the Avengers.
 He played in his 90th career regular season AFL game at the Arizona Rattlers on May 5, 2007.
 He returned his 30th career interception 50-yards for a touchdown, the third longest return in team history, against the Gladiators.
-Smith moved into a tie for 17th place all-time with his 31st career interception earning Defensive Player of the Game honors against the Rampage.
-He recorded his 400th career total tackle, on the road against the Kats.
+Smith moved into a tie for 17th place all-time with his 31st career interception earning Defensive Player of the Game honors against the Grand Rapids Rampage.
+He recorded his 400th career total tackle, on the road against the Nashville Kats.
 He had two pass break-ups, giving him 100 passes defended for his career, on the road at the Utah Blaze.
-Smith had his 24th career interception as a SaberCat, tying Pat McGuirk for second place on team's career list, and returned it 36-yards for a touchdown, his eighth career interception returned for a touchdown and a team record seventh with San Jose, against the Rattlers.
+Smith had his 24th career interception as a SaberCat, tying Pat McGuirk for second place on team's career list, and returned it 36-yards for a touchdown, his eighth career interception returned for a touchdown and a team record seventh with San Jose, against the Arizona Rattlers.
 He recorded a season-high three pass break-ups in Las Vegas.